invictus-integration/docs-ifa/versioned_docs/version-v6.0.0/framework/deprecated/transco-assemblies.md

 ## Extensions

-The extension file is used to link the XSLT with the Assembly(dll), this is then used by the Transco component to know which DLLs to download before executing the Transco.
+The extension file is used to link the XSLT with the Assembly(DLL), this is then used by the Transco component to know which DLLs to download before executing the Transco.

-Create an xml file with the xml below and upload it to the **extensions** subfolder within the Transco configs **transcoconfigsstore** container.
+Create an XML file with the XML below and upload it to the `extensions` subfolder within the Transco configs `transcoconfigsstore` container.

 ```xml
 <ExtensionObjects>